Do you have any queries?

 4. Low levels of AMH in male infants may indicate some genetic or hormonal issue, which can result in indistinguishable female or male genitalia.

-On days 2-4 of the menstrual cycle, AMH levels can be used as a substitute for antral follicle count (AFC) to determine ovarian reserve.
+On days 2 to 4 of the menstrual cycle, AMH levels can be used as a substitute for antral follicle count (AFC) to determine ovarian reserve.
 AMH values ranging from 2.19 to 4 indicate an AFC of 11-25.
 Women with an AFC of 15 or higher have a large ovarian reserve.

 Along with the AMH test, a transvaginal ultrasound and hormone tests like estradiol and follicle-stimulating hormone (FSH) levels are often ordered.

 No special preparation, such as fasting, is required before the AMH test.
-Women can have this test on any day of their menstrual cycle.
+However, it's important to consult with your healthcare provider before undergoing the test for any instructions.

 On average, the AMH test costs between INR 1300 and 2750, depending on the lab.